How can I get a library card?

-Movies, Music, and Magazines: 1 week
+Adult films, Music, and Magazines: 1 week

 What happens if I can’t return the items to the library on time?

 If you know you won’t be able to return things by their due date, you may be able to renew the items up to two times.
-This is dependent on whether someone is waiting for the item and the rules of the library than owns the item.
+This is dependent on whether someone is waiting for the item and the rules of the library that owns the item.
 Renewals are never guaranteed.
 You can either renew your items in person, from the online catalog, or by calling us during open hours at 618-281-4237 ext.
 0.